Thinking about buying a new mattress? How hard can it be, right?

 |Stomach||Firmer than most beds with less sinkage to avoid excessive pressure to the stomach and chest.|

-In the last year, we have researched and analyzed many different types of mattresses from over a dozen manufacturers.
+We have researched and analyzed many different types of mattresses from many manufacturers.
 Before writing our reviews, we follow a simple, yet important, process so that you can easily compare different products and their features.
 Our final grade is based on:

-This is arguably the most important thing to look for in every bed.
-Build material will determine longevity, comfort, cooling, and firmness.
-Cheap materials can cause the bed to sag quickly, and it will have more heat retention.
+This is arguably some of the most important things to look for in every bed.
+Build material should determine longevity, comfort, cooling, and firmness.
+Cheap materials can cause the bed to sag quickly, and it can have more heat retention.
 Natural materials, without chemicals or fire retardants, are a huge plus, especially for children.